This chapter has been published in the book

 Finally Socrates suggested they consider a more universal concept

-but declared that if he could meditate alone on it he knew he
+if he could meditate alone on it, he knew he

 After the refutations had exhausted Hippias’ ideas, Socrates began